ava76er27/AshitaProfiles/README.md

 Chapter 4:----Setup Lock Style and going your Macro Set and Page by Subjob
 --------------------------------------------------------------------------
 I've commented this section out because your Macro setup is different then mine.
-But if you like to use it then you need to uncommented and setup Lock Style, Macrobook, and Macropage.
+But if you like to use it then you need to uncomment and setup the Lock Style, Macrobook, and Macropage.

 p_mainjob	checks the Main job is correct.